UKLLC/Guidebook/ukllc_book/docs/FAQ/pages/faq_geo.md

 <details>
 <summary>What can I do with place-based datasets?
 How might they enhance my research project?</summary>

 Place-based data provides information about the attributes and environment of where participants live.
 The linked data can be used to investigate the impact of environmental exposures on participants’ health.
-In addition, spatial covariates (risk factors) into can be introduced into your models to reduce the error in the model to increase the power of the factor tests eg. Analysis attempting to understand environmental triggering of a disease.
+In addition, spatial covariates (risk factors) can be introduced into your models to reduce the error in the model to increase the power of the factor tests e.g. analysis attempting to understand environmental triggering of a disease.
 </details>